joelparkerhenderson/git-commit-template/README.md

 #     See: https://example.com/
 #     See: Issue #123 <https://example.com/issue/123>
 #
+# We like to use the "See:" trailers to link to issue trackers (e.g. Jira,
+# Asana, Basecamp, Trello), document files and folders (e.g. Box, Dropbox),
+# UI/UX designs (e.g. Figma, Lucidchart), reference pages (e.g. Wikipedia,
+# internet RFCs, IEEE standards), and web posts (e.g. StackOverflow, HN).
+#
 # Example of "Co-authored-by:" trailers that list each author's name
 # and their preferred commit message email address or contact URL:
 #
 #     Co-authored-by: Alice Adams <alice@example.com>
 #     Co-authored-by: Bob Brown <https://bob.example.com>
+#
+# We like to use the "Co-authored-by:" trailers when we pair program,
+# triple program, and group program.
+These are parsed automatically by
+# some version control services (e.g. GitHub, GitLab) and will link
+# to the authors' accounts and show up on the authors' commit history.
 #
 # Example of "Sponsored-by:" trailers that list each sponsor's name,
 # which could be a person's or organization's, and contact email or URL: